Easy Vegan Turmeric Golden Milk Latte

 I listed some optional additional spices you may want to use to “boost” your latte.
 The warming and spicy ginger, cayenne pepper and black pepper pair wonderfully with the sweet and decadent cinnamon and vanilla flavors.
 Those spices have also been linked with health benefits so I sometimes add one or more to my latte depending on my mood.

-This latte is vegan, soy-free, gluten-free, grain-free, refined sugar-free and peanut-free.
+This golden milk latte is vegan, soy-free, gluten-free, grain-free, refined sugar-free and peanut-free.
 If you substitute coconut milk, oat milk, hemp milk, flax milk or rice milk then you can easily make it nut-free.
 Once you give this recipe a try, please snap a pic and tag #eatingbyelaine and @eatingbyelaine on Instagram, Twitter or Facebook so I can see your beautiful cups of sunshine and feature your pic on my Instagram stories.

 This warm, sweet and spicy latte is my take on the classic golden latte.
 With just five base ingredients, you can warm and whisk it up in no time.
 You can add ginger, cayenne and/or black pepper if desired.